-Nothing can encapsulate the earnestness of Fred Rogers, the iconic television host of Mister Rogers’ Neighborhood – not even Morgan Neville’s great documentary Won’t You Be My Neighbor, despite being close.
+Nothing can encapsulate the earnest nature of Fred Rogers, the iconic television host of Mister Rogers’ Neighborhood.
+Even so, Morgan Neville’s documentary Won’t You Be My Neighbor makes a commendable effort.

-The documentary Won’t You Be My Neighbor is more than a tribute to Fred Rogers to enumerate his greatest accomplishments.
-At the end of the documentary, the director Morgan Neville lets us know that Rogers is not a single powerful energy who can eradicate the evil forces in the universe.
-Fred Rogers might be the most optimistic, hopeful, lovable man in the universe, but he is not alone.
-Neville, through one of Rogers’ final commencement speeches, asked us to look to what is in our hearts – the people who made us into who we are.
+The documentary Won’t You Be My Neighbor is more than a tribute to Fred Rogers and his greatest accomplishments.
+Director Morgan Neville seeks to show that Rogers is not a single powerful energy who alone can eradicate the evil forces of the universe.
+He was an optimistic, hopeful, loving man, but what he sought to accomplish can never be done alone.

-Won’t You Be My Neighbor is a reminder that even after Rogers’ passing, there are still good things in life worth subscribing to.
+Won’t You Be My Neighbor is a reminder that even after Rogers’ passing, there are still good things worth subscribing to.
 Worth fighting for.
 Worth embracing.
 Worth smiling.
 Worth loving.